LeidyGil/leidygil.github.io/SQL_English.md

 ALTER TABLE transacciones2 RENAME TO transacciones;
 UPDATE transacciones SET usuario_id = 3;

--- Queries in multiple tables
+## Queries in multiple tables
 -- Key ideas
--- The JOIN clause allows combining data from multiple tables into a single result table.
+-- The JOIN clause allows combining data FROM multiple tables into a single result table.
 -- To perform the join, it is necessary to specify the tables to be joined and the corresponding join condition.
 -- Example:
 -- SELECT * FROM usuarios INNER JOIN datos_contacto ON email1 = email2;

 -- Exercise:
--- Using what we have learned, select all users along with their notes.
+-- Using what we have learned, SELECT all users along with their notes.
 Observe the results before proceeding.
 SELECT * FROM usuarios INNER JOIN notas ON usuarios.email = notas.email;

--- Multiple tables: Using attributes with the same name -- When the column name is the same in both tables, we need to specify the table name to avoid ambiguity.
+### Multiple tables: Using attributes with the same name
+-- When the column name is the same in both tables, we need to specify the table name to avoid ambiguity.
 -- To fix this, we DO NOT need to change the column name; we simply need to specify which table the attribute belongs to.
 -- For example, we can do the following: